 78% of customers say that competent service reps are what contribute the most to a happy experience. — American Express Survey, 2011

 Be memorable — people who go the extra mile are remembered in the long run.
-Hey, you might not be the company that they decide to do business with in the end (maybe price isn’t right etc.), but you’ve left a lasting impression that is going to be tough for your competitors to beat.
+Hey, you might not be the company that they decide to do business within the end (maybe the price isn’t right etc.), but you’ve left a lasting impression that is going to be tough for your competitors to beat.
 You’d be surprised at the number of people who pay more upfront for better customer service.

 In 2011, 7 in 10 Americans said they were willing to spend more with companies they believe provide excellent customer service — American Express Survey, 2011